-Evan Bayh has served as one of our trustees and as chairman of our Nominating and Corporate Governance Committee since our initial public offering.
+Evan Bayh has served as one of our trustees and as chairman of our Nominating and Corporate Governance Committee since our initial public offering in May 2011.
 Since 2011, Senator Bayh has been a partner at McGuireWoods LLC, a global diversified law firm, and a senior advisor at Apollo Global Management, a leading global alternative asset management firm.
 From 1999 through 2010, Senator Bayh was a member of the United States Senate, representing the state of Indiana.
 He served on six Committees-Banking, Housing and Urban Affairs; Armed Services; Energy and Natural Resources; the Select Committee on Intelligence; Small Business and Entrepreneurship; and the Special Committee on Aging.
 He also chaired two subcommittees.
 From 1989 until 1997, Senator Bayh served as the Governor of Indiana.
 Prior to this, he was elected to statewide office as the Indiana Secretary of State.
+Senator Bayh currently serves on the boards of directors of Berry Plastics (NYSE: BERY), Marathon Petroleum (NYSE: MPC) and Fifth Third Bank (NASDAQ:FITB).
 Senator Bayh received a Bachelor's degree with honors in Business Economics from Indiana University and a Juris Doctor degree from the University of Virginia.